axonops/documentation/docs/authentication/ldap.md

 For the above levels there are 4 role mappings which are required fields :

   - **superUserRole** : The Super user which has permission to do everything on AxonOps setup.
-For e.g. Deleting a cluster from AxonOps.
-  - **adminRole** : The Admin role can do most adminstration tasks but cannot delete clusters from AxonOps.
+  - **adminRole** : Similar to superUserRole but cannot configure AxonOps settings or log collectors.
   - **backupAdminRole** : The user that has adminstration priviledges to create and manage backups.
 Has read only access to the rest of the AxonOps server pages and components.
   - **readOnlyRole** : A basic read-only role that cannot modify any configuration in AxonOps.